Fergui/Multigrid/README.md

 # Tests

-To test the functions, one can start Matlab and run:
+To test the functions:
+1) Start Matlab inside Multigrid folder, so inside Multigrid folder type matlab -nodesktop -nodisplay
+2) If you started Matlab in another folder, run inside Matlab
->> startup
+\>\> startup
-and then, any of the tests in the tests folder.
+3) Run any of the tests in the tests folder.
+For example: cd tests pdirichlet_constr_test